 What is an ABLE Account?

-Before 2015, blind people who received Supplemental Security Income (SSI), Medicaid, or other government benefits, were only allowed to have up to $2000 in savings to cover emergencies.
+Before 2015, blind people who received Supplemental Security Income (SSI), Medicaid, or other government benefits, were only allowed to have up to about $2000 in savings to cover emergencies.
 This all changed with the passage of the Stephen J. Beck Jr. Achieving A Better Life Experience Act of 2014.
 The law allows states to establish tax-advantaged investment accounts that people with disabilities can use to save to pay for disability-related expenses including housing, transportation, medical expenses, education, and more.
 SSI and Medicaid recipients can save up to $100,000 in an ABLE account without impacting their benefits.

 What is a tax-advantaged investment account?